veo-labs/openveo-core/docs/developers/compilation.md

 # Compiling SASS files

-You can compile the back end SASS files using the following command :
+You can compile the back end SASS files using the following command:

     grunt compass:dist

-Or you can watch SASS files changes using the following command :
+Or you can watch SASS files changes using the following command:

     grunt